Scattered Dreams

 Scattered Dreams: The Kathryn Messenger Story is a 1993 made for TV drama film based on a true story.
 It stars Gerald McRaney, Ed Grady, Rhoda Griffis, Tyne Daly and Macon McCalman.
 Actress Alicia Silverstone also stars.
-It was directed by Neema Bernette.
+It was directed by Neema Barnette.

 Plot

 A loving couple trying to make a living in 1951 Florida is arrested for a crime they didn't commit.
 The pair is given long jail terms and ripped from their children, so they begin a stunning fight for justice that has them facing the ruthless sheriff responsible for their incarceration.

+Production

+Scattered Dreams is based on a true story.
+The real life Kathryn Messenger and her husband were arrested in West Palm Beach in 1951.
+They were each sentenced to jail for 7 years for failing to pay a $258 grocery bill.
+The children were left behind as wards of the state when the Messengers went to New Orleans- though Kathryn Messenger claimed the children were being held hostage "as revenge."